 405 Water St – Eau Claire

 This bistro-style eatery is so popular that people line up outside waiting for the door to open for breakfast.
-In addition to their breakfast and lunch (Wednesday through Sunday), The Nucleus is now open for dinner and wine Thursday through Saturday.
+The Nucleus is open from 8am – 2pm Wednesday through Sunday.

 1160 Menomonie St – Eau Claire